andreamussap/everypillreminder/docs/medicines.md

 On the edition screen, update the required fields and tap the drop-down menu.

-From the drop-down menu, select *Save medicine*
+From the drop-down menu, select *Save medicine*.

 |![](/images/medicine_editor01.png) |![](/images/medicine_editor03.png)|